oz/cyprio.net/wtf/2014-06-22-unbound-catch-all.md

 host cyprio.net  0.00s user 0.00s system 88% cpu 0.007 total
 ```

-Having a local DNS also allows a few tricks to blacklist domains, use
+Having a local DNS also allows a few tricks to blacklist domains, use your own
-your own TLDs, etc. Anyway, my $work laptop is a Macbook Air, and is
+TLDs, etc. Anyway, my $work laptop is a Macbook Air, and is usually running
-usually running Apple's latest stable version, whatever it is.
-However,
+Apple's latest stable version, whatever that is.
+However, it does not come with
-it does not come with Unbound, but the easiest way to remedy that error
-is to install it with [brew]:
+Unbound, but the easiest way to remedy that error is to install it with [brew]:

 ```
 brew install unbound